rymanalu/factory-generator/README.md

 composer require rymanalu/factory-generator
 ```

-Next, you should add the `FactoryGeneratorServiceProvider` to the `providers` array of your `config/app.php` configuration file:
+If you are using Laravel < 5.5, you should add the `FactoryGeneratorServiceProvider` to the `providers` array of your `config/app.php` configuration file:
 ```php
 Rymanalu\FactoryGenerator\FactoryGeneratorServiceProvider::class,
 ```
 Now, you should be able to generate a new model factory file by executing `php artisan make:factory` command.

 ## Usage
 `php artisan make:factory` accept one argument: the model class name with the namespace.
-Make sure the model is already exists before execute this command.
+Make sure the model is already exists before executing this command.

 Example: